What is an ependymoma?

 Posterior Fossa Ependymoma: Ependymoma located within the posterior fossa are believed to always have residual microscopic tumor cells present, even after a complete removal.
 It is recommended that all patients receive radiation therapy to the tumor bed.
 In cases where the tumor has been incompletely removed, either a second surgery should be performed immediately to remove the residual tumor or a short course of chemotherapy should be given to shrink the remaining tumor followed by a second surgery to remove any residual tumor.
 It is believed that all posterior fossa ependymoma should receive radiation therapy to the tumor bed.

 Children who have tumor spread within the cerebrospinal fluid (metastatic disease) benefit from craniospinal radiation therapy.

-for patients with residual tumor following surgery (incomplete surgical resection) with the goal to shrink the tumor and make it more amenable to a second surgery.
+Chemotherapy is reserved for patients with residual tumor following surgery (incomplete surgical resection) with the goal to shrink the tumor and make it more amenable to a second surgery.
 Chemotherapy is also used in children younger than three years of age in an attempt to delay radiation therapy until they are older.